Counterfactual Forecasting for Panel Data: Forecast method

 \focus addresses the task of estimating $\thetaith$ entry-by-entry by leveraging the dynamics of $F_t$.
 We illustrate the method under the simplified factor model \eqref{eq:factor_model_1} and Assum. \ref{asn:var1_factors}.

 The inputs to \focus are the observed panel of outcome variables $Y \defeq (Y_{i,t})_{(i,t)\in [N]\times [T]}$ and the matrix of observation indicators $W \defeq (W_{i,t})_{(i,t)\in [N]\times [T]}$.
-For estimating the factors $\{F_t\}_{t\in [T]}$ and the loadings $\{\Lambda_i\}_{i \in [N]}$, we use the PCA method of \citet{xiong2023large} interchanging the roles of unit and time.
+For estimating the factors and the loadings, we use the PCA method of \citet{xiong2023large} interchanging the roles of unit and time.
 This method can be replaced by any algorithm that consistently estimates the factors and loadings under general observation pattern $W$.
-The steps of our proposed algorithm are the following.